-- 5. CONDEMNS military support of governments engaging in torture, terrorism and other willful violations of human rights and medical neutrality, and CONDEMNS the participation in torture by an M.D., D.O., health-care worker, or medical student . - 6.
-DENOUNCES governments engaging in the forced resettlement of refugees or ethnic and racial minorities.
-(1990) - 7.
-CONDEMNS the human rights abuses by the government and military of El Salvador that has left many doctors, nurses, labor union activists, church leaders, teachers, students and peasants tortured, dismembered, or dead; (1992) - 8.
-URGES the U.S. government to demand of the government of El Salvador fast, effective, and impartial trials of major human rights cases; (1992) - 9.
-In regard to genetic discrimination: (1996) - a.
+- e.
+The 1978 Declaration of Alma Ata; (2004) - f.
+Convention of the Elimination of Discrimination Against Women; (2004) - g.
+Convention on Rights of the Child; (2004) - h.
+International Convention on the Elimination of all Forms of Racial Discrimination.
+(2004) - 6.
+BELIEVES that health and human rights are integral to one another, such that: - a.
+The protection of human rights is integral to health.
+(2004) - b.
+The right to accessible, quality health care is a human right.
+(2004) - 7.
+BELIEVES that physicians should be free to fulfill their ethical obligations to patients and society according to the World Medical Association (WMA) Declaration of Geneva.
+Thus, the American Medical Student Association: - a.
+CONDEMNS the participation by an MD, DO, healthcare worker or medical student in state or third-party violations of human rights, including but not limited to torture, and eugenics (as described below); (2004) - b.
+CONDEMNS the use of medical knowledge contrary to the international human rights laws; (2004) - c.
+BELIEVES that the nature of professionalism, reinforced by the authority given through licensing, bestows on health professionals a particular obligation to respect their patients' human rights; (2004) - d.
+BELIEVES that states should structure their relationships to health professionals to protect the independence of the health professional from state demands or pressures, and put in place mechanisms to protect physicians who seek to comply with their ethical and human rights obligations in the face of state demands to the contrary; (2004) - e.
+BELIEVES that medical neutrality should be preserved per the AMSA PPP's "Principles Regarding Violations of Medical Neutrality."
+(2004) - 8.
+In regard to genetic discrimination: - a.
 OPPOSES discrimination in any form solely on the basis of any biologically or genetically determined trait; (1996) - b.
 SUPPORTS the development by scientists, physicians and bioethicists of guidelines governing the use of genetic technology and access to individual genetic profiles; (1996) - c.
-SUPPORTS nondirective genetic counseling and BELIEVES that individuals must be allowed to make educated health-care decisions without undue persuasion by outside parties; (1996) - d.
-OPPOSES eugenics, the practice of artificially increasing the frequency of "desirable" individuals while decreasing the frequency of "undesirable" individuals in a population, and ENCOURAGES the inclusion in medical school curricula the history of the eugenics movements of the United States and Nazi Germany, and the potential for abuse of developing genetic technologies; (1996) - 10.
+SUPPORTS nondirective genetic counseling and BELIEVES that individuals must be allowed to make educated health-care decisions without undue persuasion by outside parties;(1996) - d.
+OPPOSES eugenics, the practice of artificially increasing the frequency of "desirable" individuals while decreasing the frequency of "undesirable" individuals in a population, and ENCOURAGES the inclusion in medical school curricula the history of the eugenics movements of the United States and Nazi Germany, and the potential for abuse of developing genetic technologies.
+(1996) - 9.
 In regard to third-party payers: - a.
 SUPPORTS the right of a couple to have children despite known genetic risks and OPPOSES the practice of insurers refusing to pay for the care of children born with congenital malformations or a disease of which the parents are identified carriers.
-(1996) - 11.
+(1996) - 10.
 STRONGLY URGES the United States government to ratify the United Nations Convention on the Rights of the Child.
-(2003)
+(1996)